Villiers family: Continuing influence

 Sir Edward Villiers's second and third sons, John († c.1661) and George († 1699), succeeded as 3rd and 4th Viscounts Grandison, while the fourth son, Sir Edward Villiers († 1689), was father of Edward Villiers († 1711), who was created both Baron Villiers and Viscount Villiers in 1691 as well as Earl of Jersey in 1697.
 In 1681 he married Barbara Chiffinch.
 The 1st Earl of Jersey's sister, Elizabeth Villiers († 1733), was the presumed mistress of King William III of England from 1680 until 1695.
 Thomas Villiers († 1786), the second son of the 2nd Earl of Jersey, was created Baron Hyde and Earl of Clarendon in 1776.

 On the death of the 4th Viscount Grandison in 1699, the title passed to his grandson, the 5th Viscount.
 He was the son of Brigadier-General the Hon.
 Edward Villiers († 1693), eldest son of the 4th Viscount.
 In 1721 the 5th Viscount Grandison was created Earl Grandison.
 Upon his death in 1766, the earldom became extinct while the viscountcy passed to his second cousin William Villiers, 3rd Earl of Jersey, who became the 6th Viscount Grandison.
 In 1746 Elizabeth Mason, daughter of the 1st Earl Grandison, was created Viscountess Grandison, and in 1767 she was made Viscountess Villiers and Countess Grandison.
 All three titles became extinct on the death of the 2nd Earl Grandison in 1800.

+Frances Villiers, Countess of Jersey, a mistress of King George IV when he was Prince of Wales.

+Frances Villiers, Countess of Jersey, wife of George Villiers, 4th Earl of Jersey, was Lady of the Bedchamber to Caroline of Brunswick and one of the mistresses of King George IV.

 Theresa Villiers (born 1968), a British Conservative Party politician and former Secretary of State for Northern Ireland, is a descendant of Edward Ernest Villiers (1806–1843), a son of George Villiers († 1827) and brother of George Villiers, 4th Earl of Clarendon.